alpersonalwebsite/react/2-Components.md

 One of the most common cases is...

 1. You have a RESTful API retrieving JSON.
 Example: https://jsonplaceholder.typicode.com/users You can check APIs documentation: https://github.com/typicode/jsonplaceholder#how-to

 2. You defined (or at least know) the data set.
 Example: An array of objects (https://jsonplaceholder.typicode.com/users)

 3. You know where are you going to hold the data.
 Example: `local state`.

 4. You know how are you going to display or show the data (and local state related views if they are needed).
-Example: We are going to show all the users including (in our render) just `user-name` and `email`.
+Example: We are going to show all the users including (in our render) just `username` and `email`.

 5. You know related functionality.
-Example: We are going to sort by id DESC (you also know if you are going to use third-party functionality; in this case, `sort-by` package)
+Example: We are going to sort by id DESC (you also know if you are going to use third-party functionality; in this case, `sort-by` package); so from 10 to 1.

 Example: